d9pouces/Multisync/doc/source/installation.rst

     group_file = /home/mgallet/.virtualenvs/multisync/local/var/multisync/groups.ini
     EOF

 Crontab
 -------
-MultiSync is designed to be launched via a crontab script.
+MultiSync is designed to be launched via a crontab script or as Nagios check.